divanvisagie/dotfiles/README.md

-# dotfiles
+# Dotfiles

+╺┳┓┏━┓╺┳╸┏━╸╻╻  ┏━╸┏━┓
+ ┃┃┃ ┃ ┃ ┣╸ ┃┃  ┣╸ ┗━┓
+╺┻┛┗━┛ ╹ ╹  ╹┗━╸┗━╸┗━┛

 Welcome to 'dotfiles'!

-This is a repository of my personal dotfiles, which I use to configure my system and development environment.
-The goal is to be able to get myself up and running on a new system as quickly as possible across MacOS and Linux.
+This project sets up an opinionated user environment with the aim of acheiving a similar user experience across MacOS and Linux.

 ## Disclaimer
-I share these files publicly as a method of knowledge sharing only, I do not intend to provide support or maintain these files for anyone else.
-If you find them useful, steal the parts you like and leave the rest.
+If you find this configuration useful, steal the parts you like and leave the rest.
 I subscribe to the idea of a PDE (Personal Development Environment) and I encourage you to do the same.